-The Court noted that given the facts of the case, it was doubtful whether Article 10 of the Convention could be applied.
+The ECtHR noted that given the facts of the case, it was doubtful whether Article 10 of the Convention could be applied.
 The applicants had been expelled from Lithuania due to their aggressive and provocative actions during a high-level political event (which had also been established by the domestic courts), and not on the basis of their opinions, statements or publications.
-Thus, the Court found that the present complaint was inadmissible under Article 10 of the Convention. (para.
+Thus, the ECtHR found that the present complaint was inadmissible under Article 10 of the Convention. (para.
 51)

-Nevertheless, the Court proceeded on the assumption that the expulsion and ban on the applicants’ re-entry interfered with their freedom of expression.
+Nevertheless, the ECtHR proceeded on the assumption that the expulsion and ban on the applicants’ re-entry interfered with their freedom of expression.
 It was observed that these measures were prescribed by law and in the interests of national security.
 Hence, it had to be seen whether the interference was necessary in a democratic society.

-The Court made the same observations as the domestic courts had: “that the applicants had arrived in Lithuania to gather information about the participants of the Forum, that they had gained access deceptively and without any accreditation for the Forum, that they had behaved aggressively and provocatively at this high-level political event and that they had provoked further confrontation despite repeated warnings.” (para.
+The ECtHR made the same observations as the domestic courts had: “that the applicants had arrived in Lithuania to gather information about the participants of the Forum, that they had gained access deceptively and without any accreditation for the Forum, that they had behaved aggressively and provocatively at this high-level political event and that they had provoked further confrontation despite repeated warnings.” (para.
 53) All this had led Lithuanian authorities to believe that the applicants posed a threat to their national security.
-The Court specifically noted that defining national security lies within the exclusive sphere of state sovereignty, with which the Court could not interfere.
-However, when there is an interference with rights under Article 10 of the Convention, it is within the purview of the Court to examine the fairness of proceedings that could have resulted in such interference. (para.
+The ECtHR specifically noted that defining national security lies within the exclusive sphere of state sovereignty, with which the ECtHR could not interfere.
+However, when there is an interference with rights under Article 10 of the Convention, it is within the purview of the ECtHR to examine the fairness of proceedings that could have resulted in such interference. (para.
 54)

-The Court found that in keeping with Lithuanian law, the domestic courts had full access to the classified information and were therefore able to exercise their power of scrutiny.
+The ECtHR found that in keeping with Lithuanian law, the domestic courts had full access to the classified information and were therefore able to exercise their power of scrutiny.
 Furthermore, the domestic courts had also affirmed that “this classified information had not been of decisive value in the proceedings and that it had been corroborated by publicly available data, such as the statements of the police officers who had been present during the events in question and public documents relating to the general context surrounding the Russian media.” (para.
 55) As far as proportionality was concerned, the applicants were not prohibited from making any statements or disseminating information about the Forum.
-Hence, the Court was satisfied with the decisions of the domestic courts.
+Hence, the ECtHR was satisfied with the decisions of the domestic courts since they had already balanced the interest of national security with the applicant’s actions, and considered the lack of their ties to Lithuania. (see Pentikäinen v.
+Finland [GC], no. 11882/10, § 93, ECHR 2015, and Brambilla and Others v.
+Italy, no. 22567/09, § 61, 23 June 2016).